autokitteh/kittehub/hackernews/README.md

 ### Cloud Usage (Recommended)

-- Initialize your connection with slack through the UI
+- Initialize your connection with Slack through the UI

 ## Trigger Workflow